No. 10 Indiana women rout Purdue, team mark for Big Ten wins

 BLOOMINGTON, Ind.
+(AP) — A pair of in-state Big Ten rivals pushed each other for three quarters before No. 10 Indiana and Purdue showed why their programs are trending in opposite directions.

-(AP) — Mackenzie Holmes scored 11 of her 26 points in the fourth quarter as No. 10 Indiana pulled away from pesky in-state rival Purdue for a 74-59 Big Ten win that made program history on Saturday.
+Mackenzie Holmes scored 22 of her 26 points in the second half as the Hoosiers pulled away for a 74-59 Big Ten win that made program history on Saturday.

 The Hoosiers (18-4, 16-2) set a school record for most conference wins in a season with their ninth consecutive victory.

-Their previous mark of 15 Big Ten wins was set in 1982-83.
+“The record means a lot just because of the circumstances and the kind of year, the challenges that we’ve had to endure this entire season,” Indiana coach Teri Moren said.

+“It will be a season that we won’t forget for a lot of reasons.
+I’d like to think on a positive side, it’s going to be one that we remember because of the amount of wins we were able to get this season with this group when we had adversity throughout,” he said.

+“Their fourth quarter, they’ve done it to everyone this year,” Purdue coach Sharon Versyp said.
+“They’re one of the top teams in the nation.
+They’ve been down by 16 at some places and came back to win.
+I thought we handled their pressure well in the fourth, but shots weren’t falling for us. … When we didn’t score in the fourth, they took advantage of it.”

+Moren conceded it wasn’t the Hoosiers’ finest offensive effort for 40 minutes: “But nevertheless, that fourth quarter, I think we figured some things out.”

-As much as this season has been defined by success, losses to No. 8 Maryland and Ohio State could prevent Indiana from winning the conference regular-season title and the No. 1 seed in next week’s Big Ten tournament.
+As much as this season has been defined by success for Indiana, losses to No. 8 Maryland and Ohio State could prevent the Hoosiers from winning the conference regular-season title and the No. 1 seed in next week’s Big Ten tournament.

-Holmes, a sophomore post player who also had nine rebounds, scored seven points as part of a 13-2 run to open the final quarter as Indiana built a 13-point cushion.
-Purdue was scoreless for nearly five minutes and outscored 21-8 in the final quarter.

 Aleksa Gulbe added 14 points, Nicole Cardano-Hillary scored 11 and Grace Berger 10 for the Hoosiers.